scmwebdev/atvi/backend/wp-content/plugins/svg-support/readme.txt

 = Translations =

 * English - default, always included
-* Serbian - translated and submitted by Ogi Djuraskovic from [first site guide]( http://firstsiteguide.com/)
+* Serbian - translated and submitted by Ogi Djuraskovic from [first site guide](http://firstsiteguide.com/)
+* Spanish - translated and submitted by [Apasionados del Marketing](http://apasionados.es)
 * *Your translation? - [Just send it in](http://gowebben.com/contact/)*

 *Note:* This plugin is localized/translateable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.<br />